&Beyond Xaranna Okavango Delta Camp

 Guided walking, 4x4, mokoro and powerboat adventures are all on offer - and the boat trips up the swollen waterways are a particular highlight, the boat able to drift up almost silently to game, giving amazing photographic opportunities.

 Meals are a relaxed and friendly affair, complemented by delicious pan-African cuisine.
-The carefully positioned guest areas maximize the sweeping views across the channels, with classic delta tree-line silhouettes.
+The carefully positioned guest areas maximise the sweeping views across the channels, with classic delta tree-line silhouettes.
 The main guest areas offer a spacious games and reading area as well as a shaded veranda for dining.

 Each spacious tent enjoys gorgeous views, as well as a romantic sala and private plunge pool.